learn-co-curriculum/java-mod-1-garbage-collection-memory-management/README.md

 point it to another `Cat` object on the heap space.
 - Now we are going to re-assign `garfield` to `tom` so both our references are pointing to the same `Cat` object.
 Note that the other `Cat` object no longer has a reference pointing to it.
 This object is now **eligible for garbage** **collection**.
-Since the other cat object is no longer useful to us in the program,
+Since the other cat object is no longer useful to us in the program.

 ## Resources